blockchainass/myblockchain/storage/ndb/nodejs/README.md

 Standardized Errors
 -------------------
-MySQL-JS provides a common representation of database errors, independent of backend adapters.
+MyBlockchain-JS provides a common representation of blockchain errors, independent of backend adapters.
 This representation is based on SQLState, as used in the SQL 1999 standard.
 The DatabaseError object and supported SQLState codes are described in the [Error documentation](API-documentation/Error).